OpenDSA/OpenDSA/RST/en/CS5040slides/Testing.rst

 .. slide:: Testing vs. Anti-Testing (2)

-   * Why Anit-testing is disasterous:
+   * Why Anti-testing is disastrous:

       * If you have real tests, then you can expect that your bugs are in the uncovered lines.
 So you know where to look.